-These leaders under 30 received Merlyn Grants, sponsored by Still-Legal!, for taking leadership in climate and community activism.
-Starting in 2019, all Merlyn Grants will go to young people raising awareness and influencing policy on CLIMATE CHANGE.
+These leaders under 30 received Merlyn Grants for taking leadership in climate and community activism.
+Beginning 2019, all Merlyn Grants will go to young people raising awareness and influencing policy on CLIMATE CHANGE.
 APPLY FOR A MERLYN CLIMATE GRANT.

-A student at La Salle Academy, in Providence, Luke Meisel (14) will use his Still-Legal! grant to help build climate change awareness among friends and fellow students in his and area schools.
+A student at La Salle Academy, in Providence, Luke Meisel (14) will use his grant to help build climate change awareness among friends and fellow students in his and area schools.
 Luke's plan is to solicit firsthand accounts from many who experienced Hurricane Katrina.
 He'll then invite local students to create art and writing in response to their reading and discussion of those narratives.
 He hopes to publish those new student works in a small magazine for distribution in area schools and perhaps in local bookstores and libraries.